MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-consolidated-company-reporting.md

 ms.author: bholtorf
 ---

-# <a name="consolidating-financial-data-from-multiple-companies"></a>Consolidating Financial Data from Multiple Companies
+# Consolidating Financial Data from Multiple Companies

 Some organisations use [!INCLUDE [prod_short](includes/prod_short.md)] in multiple business units or legal entities.
 Others use [!INCLUDE [prod_short](includes/prod_short.md)] in subsidiaries that must report into parent organisations.
 In both cases, the accountants use built-in tools to help consolidate the financial data.